You’ll need a Japanese bank account fast — for salary, rent, utilities, school fees, and almost every recurring bill.

 Sending money abroad

-- Wise (formerly TransferWise): best rates, fast, online — recommended over banks
+- Wise (formerly TransferWise): best mid-market rates, fast, fully online — recommended over banks for almost every transfer

 - SBI Remit: Japan-based remittance; good for Asia transfers